zsteinkamp/plugins/README.md

 ## Production Mode

-Run `docker compose up -d` to start the server.
+Run `make prod` to start the server.
 It will be listening on port 3225.

 ## Developing